gdsbook/book/notebooks/02_geospatial_computational_environment.md

 remains exactly the same, bit by bit.
-When we download a container into a computer, be it a laptop or a data center, we are not performing an install of the software it contains from the usual channels, for the platform on which we are going to run it on.
+When we download a container into a computer, be it a laptop or a data center, we are not performing an install of the software it contains from the usual channels, for the platform on which we are going to run it.
 Instead, we are downloading the software in the form that was installed when the container was originally built and packaged, and for the operating system that was also packaged originally.
 This is the real
 advantage: build once, run everywhere.
 For the experienced reader,